SaxionMechatronics/mocap_px4_bridge/README.md

 By default:

 1. This package will read the Optitrack measurements from the topic `/Robot_1/pose`
-2. Transforming its frame convention to be PX4 compatible
-3. Publish the measurements to the topic `/fmu/in/vehicle_visual_odometry`
+2. Publish the measurements to the topic `/fmu/in/vehicle_visual_odometry`

 To change the names of these topic, you need to edit the file `config/params.yaml`.